platformatic/platformatic/docs/getting-started/quick-start-guide.md

 This configuration tells Platformatic to:

 - Run an API server on `http://127.0.0.1:3042/`
-- Connect to an SQLite database stored in a file named `pages.db`
+- Connect to an SQLite database stored in a file named `db.sqlite`
 - Look for database migration files in the `migrations` directory

 :::tip